ssykiotis/rainattenuation_dev/README.md

 # attenuation_dev

-Development of ns-3 module for mmWave rain attenuation.
+C++ dvelopment of a simulator for mmWave rain attenuation.
+The code will be afterwards implemented as an extension module of the ns-3 simulator.

 Classes:
   1) Control: contains essential information for the Model, like location coordinates, frequency etc.